Robert H. Goddard Library: Academic Commons at Goddard Library

 The Academic Commons at Goddard Library is a study space opened in January 2009 as part of the building's renovations.
 It includes Clark's primary computer lab, a cafe and study space.

-The library also houses the ITS Help Desk, which aids the student body, as well as faculty and staff, on the first floor in the Academic Commons.
+The library also houses the ITS Help Desk, which aids the student body, as well as faculty and staff, in the plaza area in the Academic Commons.